Showing posts with label natural. Show all posts

 Noccalula falls during a drought.

-Noccalula falls during normal rainfall, Gadsden, Alabama
+Noccalula falls during normal rainfall, in Gadsden, Alabama.

 Man-Made Waterfall at UNA, Florence, Alabama